sentinelfoxinc/knowledge-base/index.md

 title: Home
 ---

-# Welcome to Our Knowledge Base
+# Welcome to Our Knowledge Base 🎉

-This is the home page of our internal knowledge base.
+This is the central hub for all our internal documentation and technical knowledge.

+## Quick Navigation

+Use the sidebar to explore different sections:

+- **🏠 Home**: You are here!
+- **☁️ AWS**: Cloud infrastructure documentation
+  - **VPC**: Virtual Private Cloud setup and management
+  - **RDS**: Relational Database Service guides
+- **🛠️ Terraform**: Infrastructure as Code
+  - **Workspace**: Environment management
+  - **State File**: State management best practices

 ## Getting Started

-Explore our documentation using the sidebar navigation.

-- **AWS**: Virtual Private Cloud and Relational Database Service
-- **Terraform**: Workspace management and State files
+This knowledge base is maintained by the team to share expertise, best practices, and solutions to common challenges.

+### Recent Updates
+- AWS VPC documentation added
+- Terraform workspace guide created
+- RDS configuration examples included

+---

+*Need to add something?
+Contact the maintainers to contribute to this knowledge base.*